El Salvador: Retrial for woman accused of abortion | The China Post

-A young Salvadoran woman who says she gave birth to a stillborn at home returned to court on Monday to face allegations that she aborted the baby.
+A young Salvadoran woman who says she gave birth to a stillborn child at home returned to court on Monday to face allegations that she aborted the baby, which is illegal in El Salvador.

-Evelyn Hernandez has already served 33 months of a 30-year aggravated murder sentence, but the Supreme Court in February annulled the ruling and ordered a retrial.
+Evelyn Hernandez has already served 33 months of a 30-year aggravated murder sentence, however, the Supreme Court in February annulled the ruling and ordered a retrial.

-Abortion crimes carry hefty jail sentences in El Salvador, where women who suffer pregnancy complications and miscarriages are often accused of killing the fetus.
+Having an abortion can carry hefty jail sentences in El Salvador, where women who suffer pregnancy complications and miscarriages are often accused of killing their unborn child.

 Read more: UN blasts heavy prison sentence for ‘poor’ woman in anti-abortion case